-The program is under the direction of District Chief McDonald who oversees the operation of the call division.
+The program is under the direction of our District Chief, who oversees the operation of the call division.

 Each month the student firefighters attend 2 training sessions.
 These training sessions are usually done side by side with the call force firefighters as well as training by themselves as a company.
 They are all required to wear uniforms when attending training sessions or meetings.
 Some of their training sessions include equipment application and knowledge, ropes and knots, CPR certification, search and rescue techniques, SCBA cleaning, hose loads and applications, and many more.

 At a fire scene, these juniors assist in establishing and assisting in rehab, assisting with the set up of accountability board as well as helping with cleaning and restocking of apparatus.